Kamyil/kamilksen-statsperform-recruitment-test/README.md

 If you find any issue with compiling the project, it might be connected with Node/NPM version.
 In that case use something like NVM to switch version
 I have this version and it works perfectly:

 - Node: 10.16.3
 - NPM: 6.9.0

 Also in config.json there's my Github OAuth key to let this app fetch user repos unlimited times.
 I have in mind that it's not safe AND I DO NOT DO THAT DURING NORMAL DAY WORK, but since it's only small, showcase project I decided to make your life easier and do not force you to generate that key.
+I will remove after recrutation process

 ## Project structure
 - node_modules/ (after `npm install` / `npm i`) Needed modules to compile project and get type definitions.